 - Fully-managed packages

 CacheFly has three different plans, namely Performance, Essential, and Growth.
-Each program includes a unique set of features, bandwidth, and support levels.
+Each program has unique features, capacity, and support levels.

-Prices are not publicly available on their website, so you’ll need to contact CacheFly for a tailored price based on your company’s needs.
+Prices are not publicly available on their website, so you must contact CacheFly for a tailored price based on your company’s needs.

 What is the difference between CDN and DNS?